 I volunteered for a previous Sydney Open.
 Do I have to complete the online application form and attend the training this year?

-All Site Volunteers must attend a training session to prepare for Sydney Open, even if they have volunteered before.
-Event information changes and we need to ensure you have the correct information for Sydney Open.
+All Site Volunteers must complete all training requirements to prepare for Sydney Open, even if they have volunteered before.
+Event information changes and we need to ensure you have the correct information for the current year.

 I don’t have an email address.
 Can I still volunteer at Sydney Open?